Our Team’s Favorite Beaujolais Producers Right Now

 Jean Foillard

 Jean-Paul Thevenet is the third generation to produce wine at his family estate, and now he’s joined by his son Charly.
-Charly spent three years working at Marcel Lapierre’s cellar before returning to the family domaine and purchasing his own vines in the smaller cru of Regnie.
 Jean-Paul’s wines are known for their serious structure and herbaceousness.
 They’re grounded, delivering juicy drinkability and a woodsy, rustic complexity.
 While the others are big on the Paris wine scene, Jean-Paul is the most low-profile.
 He prefers to keep it simple and focuses on making a small amount of minimal intervention wine each year.

 Yann Bertrand

 Though he grew up in the Beaujolais, Yann Bertand never intended to make wine.
-It wasn’t until he fell in with a group of wine geeks while he was in university that he gained an interest in his hometown industry.
-As one of the younger winemakers on this list, Yann brings a youthful playfulness to his bottles.
+But in university, he fell in with a group of wine geeks, and the rest is history.
+Yann brings a youthful playfulness to his wines.
 His ‘100% Julienas,’ for example, is not 100% Gamay: instead, it is fermented with 10% Chardonnay from the same parcel.
 The result is a juicy, light, interesting bottle that could only come from someone with a fresh perspective.

 Jean Louis Dutraive

-Jean-Louis Dutraive had big shoes to fill when he bought the oldest domaine in Fleurie, Domaine de la Grand Coeur in 1969.
-The domaine has been certified organic since 2009, but Jean-Louis has been practicing and influencing his neighbors for decades prior by touting the benefits of organic practices in the vineyard.
+Jean-Louis Dutraive had big shoes to fill when he bought the oldest domaine in Fleurie—Domaine de la Grand Coeur—in 1969.
+The domaine has been certified organic since 2009, but Jean-Louis was farming organically— and convincing his neighbors to do the same—for decades prior.

-His larger-than-life personality is masterfully translated into every bottle he produces.
+His larger-than-life personality is masterfully translated into every wine he makes.
 He’s known to bring an endless supply of saucisson everywhere he goes, making every gathering into a celebration.
 Drink his wines accordingly, and bring a bottle of his Fleurie to your next party.

 Alex Foillard